bitcoin-sv/bdk/documentation/docs/architecture.md

    download when the set is empty, and **fails hard** when an expected archive does not arrive.
 No step in the job uses `continue-on-error`, precisely so a real artifact-service failure goes red instead of quietly committing nothing;
-5. the two families are committed **sequentially, as two commits** — each carrying its own marker and independently revertable — and there is exactly **one push, at the end**.
+5. the commit steps run **sequentially**, creating a separate commit for each selected, unsuppressed family whose staged files changed.
+Each commit carries its own marker and can be reverted independently.
+There is exactly **one push step, at the end**.

 The bot commits with `[bot] [GoBDKUpdate] …` and `[bot] [WasmBDKUpdate] …` subjects.